AliAkrem/progres/README.md

 ### Run Locally

 1. Clone the repository

    ```bash
    git clone https://github.com/aliakrem/progres.git
    ```

 2. Navigate to project directory

    ```bash
    cd progres
    ```

+   > **Note:** If you prefer not to use FVM, you can run standard Flutter commands directly, but ensure you're using Flutter 3.38.1 and Dart 3.10.0.

 3. Install FVM (if not already installed)

    ```bash
    dart pub global activate fvm
    ```

 4. Install the Flutter version specified in `.fvmrc`

    ```bash
    fvm install
    ```